krzysztofcybulski/navis/README.md

 # Navis 🚢

+SDK for building marine traffic software + example app.

 Playground for some technologies.
+The core is designed using **event sourcing** architecture.
 App created for contest organized by [bykowski.pl](https://bykowski.pl/wez-udzial-w-konkursie-programistycznym-monitorowanie-jednostek-morskich/).

 ## How to run?